EngAbdalrhman/ragger/README.md

 # **Spring AI Agent Service**

-A high-performance Spring Boot service designed to function as an AI agent, providing **Retrieval-Augmented Generation (RAG)** capabilities to backend systems via HTTP requests.
-The service manages document processing, semantic search, AI model interactions, and token management efficiently.
+An intelligent Spring Boot service designed to act as an AI agent that interacts with users through natural language to understand their requirements and communicate with a main backend system.

 ---